askharley/askharley-blog/src/pages/about.md

 None of this makes me a good developer.
 Having studied and gotten a degree doesn't mean I'll always write the cleanest code.
 Working with multiple frontend stacks doesn't mean I always remember the proper syntax for a `switch` case.
 Having worked with dozens of other developers across different teams doesn't mean that I'll always be the best person to help you.

 My focus is to constantly learn and improve.
-If that's something that resonates with you then please give this project a go and let's help each other build cool stuff.
+If that's something that resonates with you then please give this blog a go and let's help each other build cool stuff.